second-pair/klipper-rigger/README.md

 1.  ???
 1. PROFIT!

+##  Auto-updating with SSH
+`rsync -rltP --delete . <user>@<ip>:printer_data/config/klipper-rigger`

+Run it with '--dry-run' first in case you end up deleting a bunch of stuff.

 ##  Renaming
 If you'd like your config to live in a different folder, you have 2 routes: